inductiva/inductiva/docs-sources/cm1/quick-start.md

 Go to https://console.inductiva.ai/tasks/4kemtaacrjjoyr92oksh819my for more details.
 ```

-The core computation time of our simulation was 364 seconds (6 minutes and 4 seconds),
-as can be seen in the line `In Progress  at 13/03, 15:00:42  364.628 s`.
-This
-part of the timeline represents the actual execution of the simulation.
+As you can see in the "In Progress" line, the part of the timeline that represents the actual execution of the simulation,

-Although it's short, there's still room for improvement to reduce the processing
-time.
+the core computation time of this simulation was approximately 364.6 seconds (around 6 minutes).

+It's that simple!

-### Scaling Up Your Simulation
+## Scaling Up Your Simulation

 In order to scale your simulation to a larger machine, you need to change a couple
 of lines in your `namelist.input` file and in your Python script.